MRD8456/human-fatigue-digital-twin/README.md

 For the example we considered a worker that has been awake for 10 hours (Alertness-level=-3.501).At break bonus=15% which almost equals 2.54 bonus, that worker's score would jump to nearly neutral(-0.96) right after the break which is suggesting that the break erased all signs of tiredness signals but if we fix the break bonus on 12%  and redo the calculations we realize that it only produces a -1.5 after bonus which is more realistic and better in case of safety flagging.
 So we decided to use 12% of the whole model's alertness range as our break bonus.

+FIXED VALUE FOR DECAY RATE (K) :

+The problem that we faced here was regarding the K value which is how fast does a break bonus fades and logically it would make sense for the break bonus fades faster , the shorter the break time is but we modeled a single decay rate for break recovery across all break duration.

+Real world recovery likely varies by break type , which we did not have data to support and leave as a direction for future refinements.

+Because we are using a single fixed value for K , we decided to put it in the area of 45 minutes because it was a solid middle ground because the shorter decay rate would prevent workers tiredness level to be covered completely by the break bonus, so if we put it inside the following equation e^(-K*0.75) , it would give us 0.05 which shows how long does it take for the break bonus to drop to 5% of its original value.

+So we calculated 4.0 as our fixed value for K.

 HOUR-OUTER INSTEAD OF WOKER-INNER :

 We to loop through time first, and workers second , rather than the reverse.
 With the worker outer , the output would show one worker's entire shift before moving to next , meaning a supervisor could see a live snapshot of everyone's status at a single point in time without reading through separate blocks and cross referencing timestamps.